-The Global Financial Crisis highlighted the importance of differentiating between stressed and normal market conditions in a name-specific crisis, and the different behaviour that offshore and domestic wholesale funding markets can exhibit during market stress events.
-Scenario modelling stresses site and total bank cashflow projections against multiple 'survival horizons'.
-(A 'survival horizon' is the period that ANZ is required to remain cash flow positive under a specific scenario or stress.)
-Scenarios modelled are either prudential requirements, i.e. a 'going-concern' scenario or 'name crisis' scenario; or Board approved events including 'name-specific' stresses and 'funding market' events.
+The global financial crisis highlighted the importance of differentiating between stressed and normal market conditions in a name-specific crisis and the different behaviour that offshore and domestic wholesale funding markets can exhibit during market stress events.
+ANZ's short term liquidity scenario modelling stresses cash flow projections against multiple 'survival horizons' over which the Group is required to remain cash flow positive.
+In addition, longer term scenarios are also in place that measure the structural liquidity position of the balance sheet.
+Scenarios modelled are either prudential requirements or Board mandated scenarios.
 Under these scenarios, customer and wholesale balance sheet asset/liability flows are stressed.

-Funding
+Wholesale Funding